Guiss-Guiss/ScriptumAI/Installation/Installation_guide .md

-# ScriptumAI (cpu version)Complete Installation Guide
+# ScriptumAI | Complete Installation Guide

 This guide will walk you through the entire process of setting up ScriptumAI, including all prerequisites and necessary components.